-“Don’t blame me,” said running back Bennie Cunningham as he looked up over a paperback copy of Jorge Luis Borges’ Ficciones.
+“Don’t blame me,” said tight end Temarrick Hemingway as he looked up over a paperback copy of Jorge Luis Borges’ Ficciones.
 “Our playbook is bo-ring.”

-Among the teams with lesser intellectual gifts who made the playoffs were the AFC West division champion Denver Broncos.
-The Broncos’ coaching staff credits a top-to-bottom overhaul of the team’s learning environment.
+Among the teams with lesser intellectual gifts who made the playoffs were the Houston Texans, the only NFL team never to have played in a conference championship game.
+The Texans’ coaching staff credits a top-to-bottom overhaul of the team’s learning environment.

-“The guys were listening to ‘Hooked on Phonics’ and Beethoven’s late quartets in the locker room,” says Jim Bob Cooter, assistant offensive coach.
+“The guys were listening to ‘Hooked on Phonics’ and Beethoven’s late quartets in the locker room,” says Joe Bob Dunham, place-kick holders coach.
 “We bought some heavy metal and alternated it with rap and Jessica Simpson, and I guess you’d have to say it worked.”
-The Broncos will play either Kansas City, San Diego or Indianapolis, and Colts’ cornerback Josh Gordy says he’ll have his hands full trying to shut down veteran quarterback and ubiquitous TV commercial pitchman Peyton Manning.
-“You don’t become a unanimous first team All-Pro pick like him if you’re MENSA material,” notes Gordy, referring to the high-IQ membership organization.
+The Texans were AFC South division champs this year, and rolled over the Raiders in yesterday’s AFC wildcard game, 27-14, thanks to an Oakland game plan that included short passes on first down and heavy doses of phenomenology.
+“You don’t get out of the wild card round if you’re MENSA material,” notes Cooter, referring to the high-IQ membership organization.

-Fisher says the problem with this year’s St. Louis squad is common among intellectuals.
+Fisher says the problem with this year’s Rams squad is common among intellectuals.
 “They’re like a bunch of absent-minded professors,” he notes.
 “They know which sonnet of Shakespeare has the ‘bare ruined choirs’ line in it, but they can’t remember where they put their car keys.”

-But Williams was unapologetic.
-“Scientists are on the verge of incredible breakthroughs in nanotechnology, and all we ever talk about in team meetings is blitz packages.”
-Williams blamed the Rams’ coaching staff for the team’s poor performance this year.
-“I told coach Fisher to put ‘Make playoffs’ on his to-do list, but he went and stuck it in a copy of a stupid Danielle Steel novel.
+But cornerback Gaines is unapologetic.
+“Scientists are on the verge of incredible breakthroughs in nanotechnology, and all we ever talk about in team meetings is blitz packages,” he said, and he blames the Rams’ coaching staff for the team’s poor performance this year.
+“I told coach Fisher to put ‘Make playoffs’ on his to-do list, but he went and stuck it in a copy of Thomas Mann’s Magic Mountain.
 Once you drop that in the library book return, some other knucklehead will check it out and you’ll never see it again.”

-The Rams’ may de-emphasize their reliance on the Wonderlic test next season and draft players based on athletic rather than cognitive skills, according to assistant strength and conditioning coach Adam Bailey.
+The Rams’ may de-emphasize their reliance on the Wonderlic test next season and draft players based on athletic rather than cognitive skills, according to Fisher.
 “Kurt Warner is the kinda player we need,” he said, referring to the team’s quarterback during its “Greatest Show on Turf” years.
 “Kurt’s a snake-handling religious nut who used to tell reporters God made him throw for 300 yards, three touchdowns and no picks.
 He wasn’t the brightest bulb on the scoreboard, but he got us to the Super Bowl twice.”